iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week7.rst.txt

     - What differences between the two correlation measures do you notice?
 Remember that Pearson's correlation assesses the linear relationship only, while Spearman's assesses the monotonic relationship, so large (> 0.3 or so) differences may mean that the relationship is not entirely linear.
-    - Do any of seasons have a negative correlation between hours of sun and mean temperature?
+    - Do any seasons have a negative correlation between hours of sun and mean temperature?
 If so, can you think of a reason why that might happen?

 regression in spss